Select an SUP Paddle That’s Right for You

 The shaft of a SUP paddle is the long, straight part of the paddle between the handle and the blade.
 Adjustable shafts enable a paddle's length to be changed according the height of the paddler using it.
 A big benefit of adjustable paddles is that they can be shared among multiple users, such as family and friends.
 The adjusting mechanism adds a slight amount of weight and bulk to the paddle shaft and requires some minor maintenance and proper care to keep performing optimally.
 A thorough fresh water rinse after each use goes a long way.

 Fixed-length paddles cannot be adjusted.
 Instead, the paddle's shaft is cut to the length required to meet the needs of its owner.
 The cutting process involves cutting the shaft to the desired length and then gluing on the handle, usually with a five-minute, two-part epoxy.
 The benefits of a fixed length shaft are reduced weight, a streamlined shaft, reduced wear and tear on your paddle and ease of maintenance.
 Even though there are no moving parts, a fresh water rinse after each use is still a good idea.
 For how to determine the right length paddle for you, see Determine Your Best Paddle Length for SUP.
-For an instructive video on how to measure and cut a paddle shaft to length and assemble it to the handle, see Link to Video to be Determined.

 Three-piece paddles are adjustable for length, easy to stow and a smart choice for air travel.